-An important part of being able to co-parent is communication.
-Another part is being open to compromise.
-If you approach a situation thinking you have to win all the time, it is going to send a bad message to the other parent.
+An essential part of being able to co-parent is communication.
+Another factor is being open to compromise.
+If you approach a situation thinking you have to win all the time, it will send a wrong message to the other parent.

 As a parent who has gone through a broken relationship, you are probably aware that communication can make or break a relationship.

 Let the other parent know as soon as visitation issues come up.
-You may not want to speak with the other parent, but that is exactly what you need to do.
+You may not want to speak with the other parent, but that is precisely what you need to do.

 Be willing to explore reasonable deviations from the parenting schedule.
-Try and work with both your child and other parent.
+Try and work with both your child and another parent.

 - Invite your child to grab dinner